-Prerequisites: 45 credits at the 1100 level or higher including 6 credits of ASIA or ANTH or HIST at the 3000 level or higher Transferable (refer to transfer guide)
+Prerequisites: 45 credits at the 1100 level or higher including 6 credits of ASIA or ANTH or HIST at the 3000 level or higher

-ASIA 4351 3 Credits
+ASIA 4351

 Advanced Topics in Asian Cinema

 Students will engage in the critical study of selected genres/ directors/national film industries within Asia.
 Students will critically evaluate a number of methodological approaches to the study of Asian cinema, assess the implications of these approaches, and identify their strengths and weaknesses.
 Students will also critically analyze the global influence of selected Asian cinema genres/directors/national film industries.

 NOTES: This is a seminar course.

 Students may take this course more than once, in consultation with the Asian Studies Coordinator.
-ASIA 2120 or ASIA 2252 or ASIA 3154 strongly recommended Prerequisites: 45 credits at the 1100 level or higher including 6 credits of ASIA or ANTH or HIST at the 3000 level or higher Transferable (refer to transfer guide) ASIA 4499 3 Credits Selected Topics in Asian Studies Students will engage in the study of a particular issue within the discipline of Asian Studies.
+ASIA 2120 or ASIA 2252 or ASIA 3154 strongly recommended Prerequisites: 45 credits at the 1100 level or higher including 6 credits of ASIA or ANTH or HIST at the 3000 level or higher ASIA 4499 Selected Topics in Asian Studies Students will engage in the study of a particular issue within the discipline of Asian Studies.
 They will critically analyze the topic from a broad variety of perspectives, thereby developing a comprehensive understanding of both the issue itself and the related research.
 Students will critically evaluate a number of methodological approaches, assess the implications of these approaches, and identify their strengths and weaknesses.
 NOTE: This is a seminar course.
 This course may be repeated more than once for credit, to a maximum of 12 credits.
-Prerequisites: 60 Credits of 1100 level or higher courses, including 9 credits of ASIA or HIST at the 1100 level or higher Not Transferable ASIA 4900 3 Credits Directed Research Project in Asian Studies Students will, under the close supervision of a faculty member with relevant expertise, develop and complete an in-depth research project on a particular topic/problem in Asian Studies that is not covered in sufficient detail in other courses.
+Prerequisites: 60 Credits of 1100 level or higher courses, including 9 credits of ASIA or HIST at the 1100 level or higher ASIA 4900 Directed Research Project in Asian Studies 3 Credits 3 Credits Students will, under the close supervision of a faculty member with relevant expertise, develop and complete an in-depth research project on a particular topic/problem in Asian Studies that is not covered in sufficient detail in other courses.
 Students will, in undertaking a directed research course, be required to identify a topic/problem, create an annotated bibliography of relevant primary and secondary sources, write an analytical research paper on the chosen topic/problem, and give a public presentation of their research findings.
 NOTE: This is a seminar course, topic to be developed in consultation with the Asian Studies Coordinator.
 Topic must be submitted for approval at least three months before the start of a new semester.
-Prerequisites: 45 credits at the 1100 level or higher including 6 credits of ASIA or ANTH or HIST at the 3000 level or higher Not Transferable
+Prerequisites: 45 credits at the 1100 level or higher including 6 credits of ASIA or ANTH or HIST at the 3000 level or higher